MicrosoftDocs/Viva/Viva/insights/Tutorials/solutionsv2-task.md

 # Plan walkthrough

-You can use Plans in Workplace Analytics to create improvement plans for employees, with the goal of changing their work habits for the better.
+You can use Plans in the advanced insights app to create improvement plans for employees, with the goal of changing their work habits for the better.
 You can create a plan, track it while it is in progress, and examine it after it completes.

 People in the following roles can work on improvement plans in various ways: